Create a Table of Contents Note

-Did you know you can set up a Table of Contents note from a tag or a search term?
-It’s a great way to keep track of all the documents that list one person and connect them all to that person.
+For example, did you know you can set up a Table of Contents note from a tag or a search term?
+It’s a great way to keep track of all the documents that list one person.
 This is especially helpful for linking individuals to censuses, city directories and other records that contain multiple names.

 Here’s how to do it: